fortrabbit/help/docs/install-laravel-6-pro.md

 ];
 ```

 The all CAPITAL configs above are what is going to be replaced with contents from the environment variables.
-For your local development setup you can populate the `.env` with the database credentials.
+For your local development setup you can populate the `.env` with your local database credentials.
 See our [ENV var article](/env-vars) as well.
+We are also offering an alternative more secure setup using App secrets, see [here](/install-laravel-6-pro#toc-configuration-with-app-secrets).

 ### Emoji support